JustGinger888/Orinoco-Database-Assessment/README.md

 #### Table Design 01

-This table takes the main elements of what would be required for any review and documents every required field into its own column of data.
+This table takes the main elements of what would be required for any review and documents every required field into its column of data.
 With the addition of the seller_id to associate every review with the corresponding seller, as well as the shopper_id to identify which user has left the review, allowing for possible follow up or personalised responses based on their review.

 | Seller Review Table     | Type          | KEY | Description                                                |
 | ----------------------- |:-------------:|:---:| ---------------------------------------------------------- |